ottodevs/cryptonite-ruby/README.md

     cd cryptonite-ruby
     bundle

-## Check current prices for Bitcoin and Ethereum
+## Check current value of Bitcoin and Ether

     ruby check.rb

-## Add crypto portfolio holdings (BTC and ETH)
+## Add crypto portfolio holdings

     cp config.yml.sample config.yml

     nano config.yml

+  and see your crypto net worth:

     ruby check.rb

-  and see your crypto net worth.

-## Specify currencies for crypto (BTC and ETH) price check

-Default is `usd`, but you can list `usd`, `eur` or `gbp` in config.yml.

-Crypto prices will be listed in all of these and first one is used to show the aggregate portfolio value.
+Crypto prices will be shown in all fiat currencies listed in `currencies` section of `config.yml`, ex.: `usd, eur, hrk, gbp` and the first one is used to show the aggregate portfolio value.

 ## Currency converter